 The unix argument is basically that modularity is good engineering practice.
 Which it is.
 And that systemd is a monolithic piece of garbage.
 Which it is.
 It actively resists being broken into the separate independent programs it should be.
 That's why they keep the interfaces between the components unstable.
 Now kill yourself, garbage shill.

->OS dead >Work still alive lel I wonder why it died
+lel I wonder why it died

-A hammer hammers.
 A screwdriver drives screws.
-A knife cuts etc.

 Systemd is trying to be a swiss pocketknife - in itself not a great offense - a jack of all trades that is good at nothing in particular.

->one dimensional programs are things like read and echo, which operate on linear input and provide linear output without constructing any sort of visual metaphor >but since you can navigate it in a virtual window with arrow keys, it is graphical
+>one dimensional programs are things like read and echo, which operate on linear input and provide linear output without constructing any sort of visual metaphor

 you can do that in a normal shell script too, you can draw windows, create drop down menus, etc with just a loop, echo and read. you can even rebuild the whole rtorrent interface in a shell script

->a jack of all trades that is good at nothing FTFY
+>a jack of all trades that is good at nothing

->I wonder why it died because it was replaced by free software?
+because it was replaced by free software?

 UNIX-ass UNIX is closed source and costs money.